 Sustainable Farming Fund (SFF) – AvoVantage

-The SFF application from NZ Avocado has been successful and aims to reduce the percentage of unsound fruit as well as further develop best practice guidelines based on practical, sustainable and effective disease management strategies for the management of fruit rots on orchard.
-The work is being led by Plant & Food Research and will begin in July 2019 for a duration of three years.
+NZ Avocado has been successful in obtaining funding from the Sustainable Farming Fund for a two-year project looking at on-orchard rot mitigation.
+The outcomes of this project aim to reduce the percentage of unsound fruit as well as further develop best practice guidelines based on practical, sustainable and effective disease management strategies for the management of fruit rots on orchard.
+The work is being led by Plant & Food Research and began in July 2019.

 Post harvest supply chain temperature